kriston-burnstein/kriston-burnstein/README.md

 <h2 align="center" color="white">About Me</h2>
 <p align="left">
 Hi there!
 I'm Kriston, a Miami based Software Engineer passionate about education and tech with an interest in AI and Machine Learning.
 I leverage an artistic background to create functional beauty for engaging and performant full stack web applications.

+In the tech arena, I strive to bring elegance and innovation together, forging a bridge between the user's need and the digital solution.
+Each project I undertake is a new adventure, a chance to push boundaries and shape the digital landscape.

-I operate with empathy, believe in community, and strive to convey kindness.
-Always interested in do-gooder people, projects, and companies.
+On a personal level, I believe in community and operate with empathy.
+I'm always interested in do-gooder people, projects, and companies.
 Let's connect!<p>

 <!-- <div align="center">
   <img src="https://github-readme-streak-stats.herokuapp.com?user=kriston-burnstein&theme=highcontrast&date_format=M%20j%5B%2C%20Y%5D&currStreakLabel=961711&currStreakNum=DDDDDD&ring=DD2727&fire=961711&sideLabels=DD2727)](https://git.io/streak-stats">